Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Collecting and organizing knowledge, such as books and enchanting materials
     - Enchanting books and providing players with enchanted items
 - **Rewards:**
-    - Earn money for each book you organize or enchant.
+    - Earn gold coins for each book you organize or enchant.
     - Receive bonuses for enchanting rare or high-tier books.

 ---